FelixUNS/runpod-worker-comfy/README.md

 An array of images, where each image should have a different name.

-🚨 The request body for a RunPod endpoint is 10 MB for `/run` and 20 MB for `/runsync`, so make sure that your input images are not super huge as this will be blocked by RunPod otherwise, see the [official documentation](https://docs.runpod.io/docs/serverless-endpoint-urls)
+ðŸš¨ The request body for a RunPod endpoint is 10 MB for `/run` and 20 MB for `/runsync`, so make sure that your input images are not super huge as this will be blocked by RunPod otherwise, see the [official documentation](https://docs.runpod.io/docs/serverless-endpoint-urls)

 | Field Name | Type   | Required | Description                                                                              |
 | ---------- | ------ | -------- | ---------------------------------------------------------------------------------------- |